What is Sora 2: Complete Technical Guide (2025)

 Misconception 3: "It Understands Real-World Physics"

-Reality: Sora 2 approximates physics through pattern recognition, not physical simulation.
-The model learned visual physics patterns from training data but doesn't compute actual forces or collisions.
+Reality: Sora approximates physics through pattern recognition, not physical simulation.
+Sora learned visual physics patterns from training data but doesn't compute actual forces or collisions.
 This limitation becomes apparent in complex interactions involving liquids, reflections, or multi-object collisions.

 Practical Capabilities Analysis